-For all the required information for employees and students that must be disclosed under Title IV, visit: catholic.edu/resources/consumer-information/index.html.
+All the required information for employees and students that must be disclosed under Title IV is online: catholic.edu/resources/consumer-information.
 This includes financial assistance information, accreditation and licensure, copyright policies, drug and alcohol use prevention, student record privacy, graduation rates, and employees to contact for other specific information.